jjlin/vaultwarden-backup/README.md

 ## Usage

-1. Start by cloning this repo to the directory containing your bitwarden_rs data directory, under the name `backup`.
+1. Start by cloning this repo to the directory containing your Vaultwarden data directory, under the name `backup`.
 In my setup, it looks like this:

-       $HOME/bwrs  # Top-level bitwarden_rs directory
+       $HOME/vaultwarden  # Top-level Vaultwarden directory
        ├── backup         # This backup repo
-       └── data    # bitwarden_rs data directory
+       └── data           # Vaultwarden data directory

 2. Copy the `backup.conf.template` file to `backup.conf`.